Towards Understanding Fairness and its Composition in Ensemble Machine Learning: Fair Ensembles Design

 We validate our finding by training all stacking models in our benchmark using this two-layered nested stacking approach.
 To ensure consistency, we did not change the kernel's feature set or any preprocessing method.
 The results are shown in Figure \ref{Fig:Stacking_Nested}.
-For all stacking models in our benchmark, every model significantly improved in all fairness measures except \textit{Thiel Index}.
-Achieving fairness in terms of all fairness metrics is difficult \cite{Chouldechova2017FairPW, https://doi.org/10.48550/arxiv.1703.09207}.
+For all stacking models in our benchmark, every model significantly improved in all fairness measures except \textit{Thiel Index}, which is typical as previous works \cite{Chouldechova2017FairPW, https://doi.org/10.48550/arxiv.1703.09207} have shown that achieving fairness in terms of all fairness metrics is often difficult.
 Moreover, accuracy measures did not degrade significantly.
-For example, \textit{TM-STK6} improved \textit{SPD} scores by $28\%$ while accuracy dropping only $4.68\%$.
+For example, \textit{TM-STK6} improved \textit{SPD} scores by $28\%$ while accuracy dropped only $4.68\%$.
 Overall across all datasets, the accuracy score dropped by $6.50\%$ while the \textit{SPD} improved by $31.8\%$.

-In stacking, the first layer uses a list of base learners to generate a set of predictions and a meta-learner to learn from them.
+In Stacking, the first layer uses a list of base learners to generate a set of predictions and a meta-learner to learn from them.
 However, instead of using a single classifier as the meta-learner, the predictions are fed into another set of base learners in a two-layered approach.
 This ensures that the outcome is not based on a single meta-learner.
-Instead, the second layer of learners creates a new set of predictions, which are then fed into the second layer's final meta-classifier.
-We compare this approach to simply using an ensemble model (\textit{XGB}) as the meta-learner in default stacking models and found similar patterns in fairness measures (Figure \ref{Fig:Stacking_Nested} bottom).
+Therefore, the second layer of learners creates a new set of predictions, which are then fed into the second layer's final meta-classifier.
+We compare this approach to simply using an ensemble model (\textit{XGB}) as the meta-learner in default Stacking models and found similar patterns in fairness measures (Figure \ref{Fig:Stacking_Nested} bottom).
 Our results did not significantly vary between using other ensembles as the meta-learner.
 This supports observations that ensembles are fairer than standalone classifiers.
-Therefore, developers should use an ensemble as a meta-learner or the two-layer approach to improve the fairness of stacking models.
+Therefore, developers should use an ensemble as a meta-learner or the two-layer approach to improve the fairness of Stacking models.